AustinKv/FlipkartReviewCollector/README.md

 # FlipkartReviewCollector

-Open any product on Flipkart.
+Open any product on Flipkart.<br />
-Copy and paste URL.
+Copy and paste URL.<br />
-Enter page number of review page which needs to scraped.
+Enter page number of review page which needs to scraped.<br />